sagemath/sagewiki_to_gh-2022-10-10/days53/projects.md

    * [[http://trac.sagemath.org/ticket/14880 | Trac #14880]] : p-adic gamma function

    * Linear algebra mod n -- pari does this.
 Write a wrapper?
+(Kiran)

    * Kloosterman's paper on deformations of diagonal hypersurfaces -- what are strong, weak equivalence?
+(Kiran, Adriana, Ursula)

-   * Create a python object that enumerates the set of points on a toric variety over a finite field (Ursula has code to do this); then check if these points are on a hypersurface or a complete intersection
+   * Create a python object that enumerates the set of points on a toric variety over a finite field (Ursula has code to do this) (David) (useful for checking if these points are on a hypersurface or a complete intersection)

    * Hypersurfaces - check smoothness, nondegeneracy (where does this fail in families?)
+(Kiran, Adriana, Ursula, Wouter)

    * Toric elliptic curves